koraykarakus/steemnova-1.8-x/README.md

 * Added an ability to chose current theme from admin panel , nova, gow, epic blue, DEFAULT_THEME constant removed, theme class changed

+* Added a search bar for admin panel

+* added options whether to show buildings, research, and ships if technology is not accessible (unlearned ships, buildings and research can be made visible from admin panel)

+INGAME

 * A bug in alliance page is fixed caused by BBCode

-* Added a search bar for admin panel

 * bugs caused by page.error.default.tpl fixed